 In 1196 a new building was erected at the top of Fore Street, dedicated to St Austol.
 The oldest part of the present building dates to around AD 1290, but much of the building we see today is 15th century.
-The best historic features are a Norman font and a beautifully crafted wagon roof decorated with ornately carved bosses.
+The best historical features are a Norman font and a beautifully crafted wagon roof decorated with ornately carved bosses.
 The exterior of the church is decorated with groups of statues set into niches.

-Beside the church is The Mengu Stone, and ancient boundary marker which formerly stood at the junction of the three main roads leading into St Austell.
+Beside the church is The Mengu Stone, an ancient boundary marker which formerly stood at the junction of the three main roads leading into St Austell.
 The stone marked the boundaries of three ancient manors of Trenance, Treverbyn and Tewington.
 It was used as a meeting place and a point to sell stray livestock that had not been reclaimed.
 John Wesley is said to have preached from the Mengu Stone.

 Another historic place of worship is a Friends Meeting House (Quakers) built in Italianate style in 1829.
 A more modern building is the striking Masonic Hall, built in 1900.

 Though Holy Trinity has been a St Austell landmark for centuries it is perhaps another building that is the most recognisable symbol of the town; Market House was built in Italian Renaissance style in 1844.
-The upper floor initially served as the town hall, and over the last 150 years the Market Hall has been home to a fire station, a court house, and a cinema.
+The upper floor initially served as the town hall, and over the last 150 years the Market Hall has been home to a fire station, a courthouse, and a cinema.

 At Menacuddle, on the outskirts of St Austell, is an ancient holy well, on the west side of the B3274 (Bodmin Road).
 The word Menacuddle comes from a combination of the Cornish 'mena', meaning a sanctuary, and 'St Guidel, a Cornish saint about whom nothing is known.
 So the name Menacuddle suggests an origin as St Guidel's sanctuary, or hermitage.
-The well itself is covered by a very simple 15th century wellhead.
+The well itself is covered by a very simple 15th-century wellhead.

 The White Hart Hotel on Church Street once boasted a panoramic wallpaper painted by the famed Dufour company of France, depicting the Bay of Naples.
-The wall paper is now held in the Victoria and Albert Museum in London.
+The wallpaper is now held in the Victoria and Albert Museum in London.